kcossifos/AppStore2/README.md

 ```
 ## Read a single App
-To get a single app in the dynamic api
+To get a single app
 ```
 Method: GET
 URL: /api/v1/apps/1